Floridians reconsider staying home as Hurricane Milton edges closer

 "It's very serious," he said.
 "And I never feel that way.
 With all the information, all the numbers and everything, it's going to be destructive," he said.

-Communities like Sarasota, Tampa and Fort Myers, and others along the western Florida coastline, are bracing for what officials warn will be a life-threatening storm.
-Storm surges are predicted to reach up to 15 feet high and several towns were placed under a mandatory evacuation.
+Communities like Sarasota, Tampa and Fort Myers, as well as others along the western Florida coastline, are bracing for what officials warn will be a life-threatening storm.
+Storm surges are predicted to reach up to 15 feet high, and several towns were placed under a mandatory evacuation.

 "The issue is you're driving and there's nowhere to get gas.
-Everybody's filling their take up.
+Everybody's filling their tank up.
 So I bet half the gas stations are empty," he said.
-And if he wanted to drive to Georgia, he believed it was unlikely to find a gas station with fuel.
+And if he wanted to drive to Georgia, he believed it was unlikely he'd find a gas station with fuel.

-Early Tuesday, Florida officials said there weren't fuel shortages, but that lines at gas stations have been long with increased demand.
+Florida officials said on Tuesday that there weren't fuel shortages, but that lines at gas stations have been long with increased demand.

 At least one gas tanker truck was seen driving along the highway south to Sarasota with state police escorts.

-GasBuddy's Fuel Availability Tracker showed that as of 11 a.m.
-ET, 43% of gas stations in the Tampa and St. Petersburg area run out of fuel.
-About 28% of stations in the Fort Myers/Naples area were out of gas.
+GasBuddy's fuel availability tracker showed that as of 6:30 p.m.
+ET Tuesday, 47% of gas stations in the Tampa/St. Petersburg area had run out of fuel.
+About 30% of stations in the Fort Myers/Naples area were out of gas.

 Floridians remember past destructive storms